nand2tetris-new/nand2tetris-test/README.md

 # !!!
-This Project has been archived due to insufficient resources !!!
+This Project has been archived in favor of Main Project !!!

 # nand2tetris
 Rebuilding nand2tetris from scratch in different way - Group Project<br><br>